Kaushik-Puttaswamy/Flight-Booking-Airflow-CI-CD/README.md

 •	Applies transformations to calculate:

  	•	Weekend Bookings.

  	•	Lead Time Categories.

  	•	Booking Success Rate.

 •	Generates insights for:

  	•	Route performance.

  	•	Booking origins.

 •	Writes results to BigQuery.

+## How to Run

+ 1. Push changes to the dev or main branch.

+ 2. GitHub Actions automatically deploy resources to the respective environment.

+ 3. Trigger the DAG manually via the Airflow UI to process the data.